 Making money from posting videos is a fun, exciting way to earn some cash on the side by getting paid to post your clips.
 Best of all, anyone can do it!
 Here are our top five video-sharing sites.
 Some focus on niche subjects while others are similar to photo stock libraries for all media.
 Read on and discover the right video-sharing site for you… then start making money!

-It’s good to have a basic knowledge of how to upload media (i.e. get your clips on the website) before you begin, but don’t worry too much because every site has its own ‘how to’ section or video tutorials.
+It’s good to have a basic knowledge of how to upload media (i.e. get your clips on the website) and how to use a video file converter before you begin.
+But don’t worry too much, every site has its own ‘how to’ section or video tutorials.
 They also all have guidelines and requirements about copyright and file compatibility.